camconrad/compensator/README.md

 - Delegators earn rewards based on their share of delegated COMP.

 ### 2. **Vote Compensation**
-- Delegators can incentivize delegates to vote for or against specific proposals by staking COMP.
+- Delegators can incentivize delegates to vote for or against proposals by staking COMP.
 - After the delegate votes, the stake is distributed based on the outcome:
   - Delegators who staked for the winning option pass their stake to the delegate.
   - Delegators who staked for the losing option get their stake back.
 - The system verifies delegate voting through the Compound Governor contract:
-  - Checks if the delegate has voted on the proposal
+  - Checks if the delegate has voted on the proposal and verifies direction
-  - Verifies the delegate's vote direction
   - Only distributes winning stakes if delegate voted in the winning direction
   - Automatically resolves proposals after 30 days if not resolved